Computational-Biology-Aachen/Computational-Biology-Aachen.github.io/src/news/congrats-first-bachelors.md

 ---
-title: Congratulations to our first Bachelor Students
+title: "Congratulations to our first Bachelor Students"
-description: The Computational Life Science Lab at RWTH Aachen congratulate its first Bachelor Students
+description: "The Computational Life Science Lab at RWTH Aachen congratulate its first Bachelor Students"
 date: '2022-08-19'
 categories:
   - teaching